meisterlampe99/cmd_scripts_vivado/README.md

 type WARNING and CRITICAL WARNING are set to ERROR.
 An additional file, top_level_wLintErrors.sv is available for testing linter behaviour.

-### Setting up the PATH
+### Setting up the PATH variable

 Verify that Vivado is availalbe in your shell by calling `vivado -version`.

-Otherwise, include the \bin folder of the Vivado install location to the PATH
+Otherwise, include the \bin folder of the Vivado install location to the PATH variable:
-variable:

 | Shell | Commands | Descriptions |
 | ----------- | ----------- | ----------- |